Do Cats Need Sunlight For Their Health?

 • Apply UV blocking filters on windows so cat’s can bask safely in the sun

-• Provide warm but sheltered spots in the garden under shade cloth
+• Provide warm but sheltered spots in the garden with fresh air under shade cloth

 • Apply non toxic sunscreen on cat’s nose and ears when they are spending a lot of time outdoors